xSallus/ignite/reactjs/challenges/challenge-03/README.md

 [✓] Calculate subtotal for all products in cart

-[✓] Prevent add items that doesn't exists or doesn't has enough quantity
+[✓] Prevent adding items that doesn't exists or doesn't has enough quantity

 > See live footage [here](#).